 When Crown Prince Frederik chose an Australian bride as his princess all those years ago, it simply confirmed Copenhagen is a place where romantic dreams really do come true.

 What to See & Do on your Copenhagen honeymoon

 Straddling a series of islands interlaced by scenic canals, Copenhagen is a visually appealing, compact city that is easily walkable and navigable by bike, so perhaps consider hiring a couple – or go tandem so you see the sights (even closer) together.

 Crossing the length of the old city section is Strøget, the longest pedestrian street in the world.
-This two-kilometre meandering walkway is hugged by quaint old shops, lively bistros and cafés, modern Danish stores such as Illums, Red and Green, the prestigious Bang & Olufsen boutique showroom and several celebrated stores that are ‘must-visits’: premier silversmith Georg Jensen for classic jewellery, Royal Copenhagen for iconic porcelain with its own konditorei (patisserie) on the second floor, and Illums Bolighus, four floors of the latest in Danish homeware design.
-The three stores adjoin and bear the royal crest, announcing that they are ‘By appointment to HRH Queen Margrethe.’
+This two-kilometre meandering walkway is hugged by quaint old shops, lively bistros and cafés, modern Danish stores such as Illums and the prestigious Bang & Olufsen boutique showroom, along with several celebrated stores that are ‘must-visits’.

 A canal cruise from here should almost be obligatory, not just to help orientate yourself, but to see the city from a different perspective.
 It also includes some smart navigating through the man-made yacht-lined canals around the old commercial centre of Christianshavn with its mix of the old and the new and many restored warehouses, built in the early 17th century during the reign of King Christian IV to resemble Venice.